 Car insurance companies have the right to turn down coverage to drivers they consider to present an unreasonably high risk, based on driving history.

 As a way to help ensure that all eligible drivers have access to car insurance, New Hampshire laws have mandated the formation of the New Hampshire Automobile Insurance Plan.

 Under this plan, insurance companies in the state equally share the risks of covering high-risk drivers among each other.

 You can apply for the plan through any New Hampshire car insurance company that participates in it.
-You’ll need to certify on an application form that you’ve tried and failed to obtain auto insurance on the open market within 60 days of applying through the plan.
+You'll need to certify on an application form that you've tried and failed to obtain auto insurance on the open market after applying through the plan.